CyberShadow/RABCDAsm/README.md

 `try` blocks - always declared inline of their `body` block - represent an "exception" (try/catch) block.
-They contain five mandatory fields: `from`, `to` and `target` (names of labels representing start and end of the "try" block, and start of the "catch" block), and `type` and `name` (multinames), representing the type and name of the exception variable.
+They contain five mandatory fields: `from`, `to` and `target` (names of labels representing start and end of the "try" block, and start of the "catch" block respectively), and `type` and `name` (multinames), representing the type and name of the exception variable.

 Values have the syntax *type* `(` *value* `)` . *type* can be one of `Integer`, `UInteger`, `Double`, `Utf8`, `Namespace`, `PackageNamespace`,